psvet/obey/README.md

 The validate method returns a promise (for more information see [Asynchronous Validation](#Asynchronous Validation)).
 A passing run will resolve with the data, any failures will reject and the `ValidationError` instance will be returned.

-## Properties of Rules
+## Definition Properties

-The properties used can each be explained as:
+When setting definitions for rules or model properties, the following are supported:

 * `type`: The type of value with (optional) sub-type see [Types](#types)
 * `keys`: Property of `object` type, indicates nested object properties
-* `values`: Defines value specification for arrays or key-independent object tests
+* `values`: Defines value specification for arrays or key-independent objects
 * `modifier`: uses a method and accepts a passed value to modify or transform data, see [Modifiers](#modifiers)
 * `generator`: uses a method to create a default value if no value is supplied, see [Generators](#generators)
 * `default`: The default value if no value specified